 - A nice variation is making a smooth soup using a blender

-Bone broths are very diverse, so we never get tired of them.
-And consuming them brings many health benefits.
+Bone broth recipes are very diverse and can be adapted to mosts tastes.
+We never seem to get tired of them, especially because consuming them brings so many health benefits.